What is ASC 944? A Guide to Short-Term Contracts

 Let's face it, managing short-duration contracts manually is messy and inefficient.
 Embrace technology solutions designed specifically for ASC 944 compliance.
 Think automation!
 These tools can streamline data collection, automate revenue calculations, and generate reports, freeing up your team to focus on more strategic tasks.
 As Duck Creek highlights, "by leveraging advanced data analytics, insurers can [gain deeper insights into] their portfolio, identifying and categorizing risk profiles with an unprecedented level of detail."

-Conduct Regular Training and Compliance Audits
+Schedule Regular Training and Audits

 ASC 944 isn't a "set it and forget it" situation.
 Regular training ensures your team stays up-to-date on the latest guidelines and best practices.
 Additionally, periodic internal audits help identify and address any compliance gaps.
 Think of these audits as routine check-ups for your financial reporting.

-Common Mistakes in ASC 944 Compliance
+Common ASC 944 Compliance Mistakes to Avoid

 Even with the best intentions, companies can make mistakes when implementing ASC 944.
 To help you avoid potential pitfalls, let's take a look at some of the most common ones: